 3 Cool Ways to Build Muscle….and Torture Yourself in the Process

-Building muscle should be an exhilarating process.
-If you’re not just a little intimidated by your training routine, it may be time to implement some of these unique ways to add some mass…..and to just plain scare you in preparation for your next workout.
+Gaining mass should be an exhilarating process.
+If you’re not just a little intimidated by your training routine, it may be time to implement some of these unique ways to build muscle…..and to just plain scare you in preparation for your next workout.

 Just to be clear, there are a ton of ways to build muscle.
 In fact, there is no perfect recipe.
 But that doesn’t mean you can’t have a little fun with your training and really try to push yourself.
 When 3 sets of 10 has reached its limit, give some of these methods a whirl the next time you hit the gym: